aemogie/temedy.java/02_Expressions.md

 foo = 0;
 ```

-The first line of code is a declaration statement, while the other line of code is an expression statement.
+The first line of code is a declaration statement, while the other line of code is an expression statement.\
 The last type of statements are control flow statements which i'll cover later.

-# BLOCKS
+# Blocks
-A block is a space which can contain statements, which contain expressions.
+A block is a space which can contain statements, which contain expressions.\
 We can define a block by a pair of brackets (`{}`).
 ```java
 {